New Technology Train: Digital displays

+Wayfinding displays

 The R160s, R179s, and R211s employ digital display systems as an advanced alternative to strip maps.
 These systems update the stations at every stop, also giving the number of stops to each station listed.
 As the displays can be used by multiple routes instead of one, this allows for instant route or line changes with the correct information, which includes, but is not limited to, omitting certain stops (displayed as "Will not stop" in red).

-The R160s and R179s employ a system called the "Flexible Information and Notice Display," or "FIND."
+The R160s and R179s employ a system called the Flexible Information and Notice Display, or FIND.
 There are three of these in every car.
 This includes an LCD screen displaying the route, route information, and advertisements, as well as a dynamic red, yellow, and green LED strip map that displays the next ten stations, plus five consecutive "further stops" to riders.
-Although they function the same on both models, the FIND systems used on the R179s are slightly different from those used on the R160s.
+Although they function the same on both models, the FIND systems used on the R179s have slight differences.
 The LCD displays where the route's emblem is displayed are slightly larger than those on the R160s.
 If the FIND has gone blank, the R179 FIND displays "Route change: this map is not in use", as opposed to the R160 FIND, which displays "Listen to train crew for announcement."

-The R211 introduces a new digital display system, known as the "Flexible Ceiling Strip Display."
-There are now eight of these in each car, located above each set of doors.
-Similar the FIND system, an LCD strip map displays the next ten stations, plus consecutive "further stops".
-The route and route information are also displayed on the left of the map.
-Unlike the R160s and R179s, the screens of the R211s have the ability to display additional information when arriving at a station, such as specific bus transfers, elevator locations, and which car the customer is located in.
-However, this feature was not shown to be operational during the first few days of passenger service, but may become operational in the near future.
-In addition to various screens throughout the train, touch screen displays are present throughout the R211 cars, allowing people to zoom in and out of the map.
+The R211 introduces a new digital display system, known as the Flexible Ceiling Strip Display (FCSD).
+There are eight of these in each car, located above each set of doors.
+An LCD strip map displays the next ten stations, plus consecutive "further stops".
+The screens of the R211s have the ability to display additional information when arriving at a station, such as specific bus transfers, elevator locations, and which car the customer is located in.
+When the display is not being used for wayfinding purposes, the FCSD will show the text "Route Change: This Map is Not in Use", a media display, or an informational message.